s-martin/galib/README.md

 ## COMPILATION ##

-CMake is used for compilation
+CMake is used for compilation.
+There are two things to build: the library and the examples.
+Here is the short version of how to build and test everything:

 ### Windows ###